-Halfords principally operates in two broad markets: motoring and cycling.
-Around 70% of Group sales are generated from products that are principally motoring related with the remaining 30% coming from cycling.
+Halfords principally operates in two broad markets: Motoring and Cycling.
+Around 70% of Group sales are generated from products and services that are principally Motoring related with the remaining 30% coming from Cycling.

 Within motoring, the Halfords Group operates in two segments:

-- Car parts, accessories, consumables and technology, with a total market worth up to an estimated £7bn.
-This element of the motoring market has grown by around 3% per annum in 2012 to 2014.
-Halfords Retail competes in a portion of this market worth circa £4bn, holding around a 15% market share.
+Car parts, accessories, consumables and technology, with a total market worth up to an estimated £7bn.
+This element of the Motoring market has grown by around 3% per annum in the last few years.
+Halfords Retail competes in a portion of this market, holding around a 15% market share.

-- Car servicing and aftercare, with a total market worth around £9bn.
-This element of the market has grown by around 2% per annum in 2012 to 2014 and is where Autocentres competes, holding around 1.5% share of a highly fragmented market.
+Car servicing and aftercare, with a total market worth around £9bn.
+This element of the market has grown by around 2% per annum in the last few years and is where Autocentres competes, holding around 1.5% share of a highly fragmented market.

 There is no single equivalent competitor of Halfords in the UK and these motoring markets are highly fragmented.
 There are over 30,000 garages in the UK of which two-thirds are estimated to be independents.